EDUCBA

 MySQL Data Type

-Mysql provides various data types that are further grouped based on the kind of the values stored in that datatype columns.
+Mysql provides various data types that are further grouped based on the kind of values stored in that datatype columns.
 The datatypes can be broadly classified into the following groups:

 Datatypes in MySQL